-Led by Madeleine Taylor, an anthropologist and network consultant in Boston, and Peter Plastrik, President of Innovation Network for Communities, Network Impact is accelerating and spreading the use of networks to achieve increased social impact.
-Working with a variety of real-world networks–advocacy and policy-change networks; social service production networks (e.g., homelessness prevention); regional networks of innovators; community networks for grassroots leadership development–while studying network theory and best practice, Taylor and Plastrik deliver a number of consulting services for start-up and underway networks.
+Network Impact is accelerating and spreading the use of networks to achieve increased social impact.
+Working with a variety of real-world networks we provide consulting services for start-ups and underway networks while studying network theory and best practice.
 View our current and past clients and projects.

 We help network builders create, strengthen and sustain networks for social change.

 What are the many issues you have to address in starting a network?
 How do you get clear about the purpose of the network and its structure?
 What are your options in deciding network membership, value propositions, and coordination?
 How should the network be governed?
 Most network startups anticipate some, but not all, of the critical design questions they will have to deal with.
 It doesn’t have to be that way.

 How do you make sure that your network is increasing its essential connectivity among members?
 What about expanding the network–what are your options and the pros and cons?
 How do you make sure network members are getting the value they want (and that will keep them participating in the network)?
 Once a network starts and has some experience under its belt, it’s time to look ahead and plan its development.